 Stage 1: Prospecting for Leads

-Prospecting for leads involves promoting your business, services, or products to the customers you wish to attract, Typically, by using advertising and public relations.
+Prospecting for leads involves promoting your business, services, or products to the customers you wish to attract, Typically by advertising and public relations.
 Targeting parameters are applied to optimize the reach of your message to the correct potential buyers.

 Stage 2: Connecting with Leads